himalaya0035/chrome-extension-boilerplate-react-vite-typescript/README.md

     - The popup UI can be found in the `src/popup` directory.
     - Customize the manifest template in `src/manifest.json` and let CRXJS handle the dynamic manifest generation.
-    - Add your background scripts, options pages, and other extension components in their respective directories.
+    - The support for background scripts, options pages, content scripts is already configured.
+You can choose to customise it according to your need.

 7. **Build for Production:**